 Water plays an important role in hydration and digestion.
 If your horse doesn’t have access to enough water, is unable to drink as the supply has frozen, or doesn’t consume enough water, it can affect how food passes along the gut, increasing the risk of impaction colic.
 This occurs when a firm ball of feed material blocks the intestine.

 It’s important to check your water troughs twice a day and to break and remove any ice.
 You could also fill containers with water, so you have an emergency supply if the taps freeze.
 If your horse is stabled, adding some warm water into their buckets can prevent the water from freezing overnight, and may encourage a horse to drink if they don’t like the colder water!

 Turning horses out all summer and then stabling them during the winter is common practice at many yards.
-This adjustment in routine represents a significant change in the horse’s diet and management, so must be completed gradually over 10-14 days to help reduce the risk of colic.
+This adjustment in routine represents a significant change in the horse’s diet management.
+Any changes to a horses routine must be completed gradually over 10-14 days to help reduce the risk of colic.
 You can start by bringing your horse in for a few hours a day with hay and then slowly increasing the amount of time to help avoid a sudden change from being out 24/7 to being stabled for a large part of the day.

 With less daylight hours and poor weather to contend with, it can often be a challenge to maintain your horse’s fitness and some owners decide to give their horses a rest period during this time or ride significantly less.
-In these circumstances, it is vital that care is taken during the ‘roughing off process’.
+In these circumstances, it is vital that care is taken during the change period.